 Those people who have studied nutrition will notice that none of the foods I listed are good sources of iron.
 Women, especially premenopausal women, need about 18 milligrams of iron each day.
 Men need about 10 milligrams.
 Lean meat is the best source of absorbable iron.
 Women who do not get sufficient iron often experience a form of diffuse hair loss called telogen effluvium.
 A woman can have the most radiant skin on the planet but if her hair is getting thin, she won't like her image in the mirror.

 One last important note about nutrition and skin: women who are continually on low-calorie diets or who are into rigorous exercise schedules (marathon runners, etc.) have to monitor their body fat percentage.
-If a premenopausal woman drops below 18 percent body fat, there is a huge change in her hormone balance.
-For one thing, she stops menstruating and experiences bone thinning.
+If a premenopausal woman drops below 18 percent body fat, there might be a change in her hormone balance.
+For one thing, she could stop menstruating and experience some bone thinning.
 Intelligent, well-informed eating habits can bring many health benefits like smooth skin and luxuriant hair; foolish, eccentric eating habits and over-exercise can do serious long-term damage to one's health and looks.
+But please read the arguments against "over exercise" in my article - Runner's Face.

 One last, last important note about skin care: Visit Dr. Todorov's website, Smart Care.com.
 I think I've read all the articles on his pages and they are all full of helpful, well-written, and honest content.
 This is one site that I'm enthusiastic about and visit often.

-And check out this bit of nonsense too - Cell Renewal in Older People.
+And check out this too - Cell Renewal in Older People.

 Continue to - Sun Damage